gbv/jskos/jskos.md

-uri         [URI]                primary globally unique identifier identifier  [list]               additional identifiers type        [list] of [URI]      URIs of types created     [date]               date of creation issued      [date]               date of publication modified    [date]               date of last modification creator     [set]                agent primarily responsible for creation of resource contributor [set]                agent responsible for making contributions to the resource source      [set]                sources from which the described resource is derived publisher   [set]                agent responsible for making the resource available
+uri         [URI]                primary globally unique identifier identifier  [list]               additional identifiers type        [list] of [URI]      URIs of types created     [date]               date of creation of the resource issued      [date]               date of publication of the resource modified    [date]               date of last modification of the resource creator     [set]                agent primarily responsible for creation of the resource contributor [set]                agent responsible for making contributions to the resource source      [set]                sources from which the described resource is derived publisher   [set]                agent responsible for making the resource available